OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ### Freeze Currently Selected Cells

-This script checks what cells are currently selected, and freezes that selection so those cells are always visible.
+This script checks what cells are currently selected and freezes that selection, so those cells are always visible.

 ```Typescript
 function main(workbook: ExcelScript.Workbook) {